ahmettoguz/database-initializer-postgresql/README.md

 $$;
 ```

-- Clean sql file from comments with following regex
+- Clean sql file from comments with following regex.

 ```
 ^--.*\n{1,}